Top Bitcoin tools and platforms overview

 Tips to Avoid Falling Victim to a Fake Crypto Exchange

 Prevention is the best defense against fake cryptocurrency websites.
-Here you will find some tips on how not to fall victim to a scam.
+Here are some tips to help you avoid scams:

 Exchanges like Coinbase, Kraken, and Gemini that have been around since the early days of Bitcoin and have proven track records should give you much more peace of mind than new, unproven exchanges that appear overnight making big promises.
 It’s easy to be lured in by the prospect of new altcoins or high promotional bonuses, but those rewards are never worth the risk.
 By checking our list of fake crypto exchanges you can determine which platforms to avoid.

 A very important step that everyone should take to protect their valuable accounts and data is to enable two-factor authentication (2FA).
-With 2FA, logging in to your account requires not only a password but also a unique one-time code generated by the app or sent via text message.
+With 2FA, to log in to your account, you need both your password and a special one-time code.
+This code is created by an app or sent to you in a text message.
 This provides an extra layer of security without a password so that even if a hacker somehow learns your password, they still can’t access your account without having your phone with 2FA.

 The way 2FA works is simple but very effective.
 After entering your password, you’ll be prompted for a 6-digit code generated by an authenticator such as Google Authenticator or Authy.
 Instead, some sites can send the code via text message, providing the same secure two-step process.
 No account is completely immune to hacking, but adding 2FA makes your accounts much more secure.